uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## 3. Set up

 The template works with many different brands of headset, so we have to tell it which one we are using.
-We will do this later but a helpful message reminds us.does not know which headset we are using, so we have to tell it.
-A helpful message telling us this should pop up
+We will do this later but a helpful message reminds us.

 - Close the message.